Importing CSV Data into Neo4j

 First, remember that Neo4j does not store null values.
 Null or empty fields in a CSV files can be skipped or replaced with default values in LOAD CSV.

-Suppose you have this CSV file:
+Suppose we have this CSV file:

 companies.csv